yomidevs/local-audio-yomichan/README.md

     fetching the audio can take anywhere from one second to a full minute (on particularly bad days).

-    Most of the delay from Yomichan when creating cards is from fetching the audio.
+    Most of the delay from Yomitan when creating cards is from fetching the audio.
     In other words, audio fetching is the main bottleneck when creating Anki cards.
     This add-on removes the aforementioned bottleneck, meaning **you can make cards with virtually 0 delay**.

 1. If you do not have internet access, you can still add audio to your cards.

-1. Compared to standard Yomichan, this **improves audio coverage** because it adds various sources not covered by Yomichan: Forvo (select users), NHK 2016, and Shinmeikai 8.
+1. Compared to standard Yomitan, this **improves audio coverage** because it adds various sources not covered by Yomitan: Forvo (select users), NHK 2016, and Shinmeikai 8.

 1. Much [pre-processing](https://github.com/Aquafina-water-bottle/local-audio-yomichan-build-scripts) has been done to this audio to make it as high quality as possible:
     - All audio is normalized, so the volume remains relatively similar for each file.